Ficool

 ---

+The woman—his mother—froze when she saw him.
 Her eyes widened for a split second before narrowing into a calculating glare.
 She knew.
-She realized I had seen everything.
+She realized he had seen everything.

-Shu lifted her head weakly, her lips trembling as she whispered, "Wh-White…?"
+Shu lifted her head weakly, her lips trembling.
+"Wh-White…?"

 "Brother White!"
 Miku's voice cracked, half-relief, half-despair.

-My mother tried to walk past me, but I stepped in front of her, blocking her path.
+His mother tried to walk past him, but White stepped in front of her, blocking her path.

 "What?
 Move," she ordered, her tone dripping with authority.

-"No." I met her gaze, my voice steady despite the storm raging inside me.
+"No." His voice was steady despite the storm raging inside him.
 "You need to apologize.
 To Shu.
 And to Miku."

 Her eyebrows twitched.
 A cold smirk touched her lips.

-"Apologize?" she repeated, as though the word was foreign to her.
+"Apologize?" she repeated, as though the word was foreign.
 "Why would I apologize?
 Did I do something wrong?"

 "Shu…" she said softly, almost sweetly.
-"Tell me… is your stepmother doing something wrong?"
+"Tell me… is your mother doing something wrong?"

 Shu lowered her gaze, her fists trembling.
 Then, in a small, cold voice, she said,